 🧅 How To Make

-Remove from heat, and lay the crust over the pan, and cut slits to vent.
+Step Six: Next, remove from heat.
+Lay the crust over the pan, and cut slits to vent.

 Allow the pot pie to rest 5 minutes or so before slicing and serving.

 Meal Prep And Freezing

 This is a great dish to pre-make and then toss in the freezer to heat up one night in the week.
 To make it from frozen, create the pot pie filling.
 Then top with the pie crust and freeze it.